-Members of the Sisyrinchium genus can be either hardy or half hardy perennials and reach an height of between 30 and 90 cm.
+Members of the Sisyrinchium genus can be either hardy or half hardy perennials, and reach an height of between 30 and 90 cm (1 to 3 feet).

-Sisyrinchium blooms from spring to summer and carries small star shaped flowers atop long stems; these may be blue, yellow, purple or white.
+Sisyrinchium plants bloom from spring to summer and carry small star shaped flowers atop long stems; these may be blue, yellow, purple or white.

-One of the common names for Sisyrinchium plants is Blue Eyed Grass.
+The main common names for Sisyrinchium plants is the Blue Eyed Grass.

 Sisyrinchium cuspidatum by Dick Culbert.

-The Blue eyed grass seeds should take anything from one to six months to germinate.
 Once the seedlings emerge, transplant them into a sunny part of the garden that has a slightly acidic soil (pH 5 to 6.5) that is moist and fertile.
-Depending on the species size plants should be spaced 10 cm (small) to 40 cm (large) apart.
+Depending on the species size, plants should be spaced 10 cm (small) to 40 cm (large) apart.

 As plants may become invasive it is necessary to remove any plants that are not wanted.